 Study Room Use

-Beverages and light snacks are permitted in the study rooms.
+Lidded beverages are permitted in the study rooms.
 Patrons are asked to clean up after themselves; persons who leave rooms untidy may lose future study room privileges.

 The Library may attempt to accommodate study room users with time extensions when possible.
 If no one is waiting, the room reservation may be extended up to a maximum of an additional two (2) hours.